C2DH/ranketwo/_assignments/social-media-historians/03-typologyaroundworld.en.md

 Try now to establish the profile of the services you selected according to the caracteristics we propose below.
 Please note that several options are possible for each caracteristic - for example, once you consider the device, most services are accessible from various types.

-- *Social element of the platform*: Is it primarily used for blogging, discussing, sharing, connecting, crowdsourcing, etc.?
+- *Type of platform*: Is it primarily used for blogging, discussing, sharing, connecting, crowdsourcing, etc.?
 - *Content type*: What kind of content - news, opinions, photos, personal stories, messages, games, films, clips, hobbies, etc. - is produced on this platform?
 - *Closest similar set of practices in the analogue era*: e.g., pub, letter, telegraph, cinema, photo album, etc.
 - *Target audience*: Who is the primary target of this platform?
 Business, leisure, other?
 - *Device*: What kind of device - computer, tablet, smartphone, etc. - do you need to access the social medium?
-- *Control*: Is what is posted monitored?
+- *Content moderation*: Is what is posted by users monitored?
 If so, by whom and for what reason?
 If not, why not?
 - *Data privacy*: What is the policy of the company that runs the platform about the users data?
 What happens to this data?
 - *Geographic basis*: In what country is based the enterprise that runs the service?
 - *Areas served*: Is the service available worldwide?